-Knowing what an objectively “good” lead looks like is the key to maximizing the value of every dollar your insurance-industry clients spend on AdWords.
-The “Audiences” tab in the AdWords UI is often used as a tool for adjusting bids based on gender and age.
+Knowing what an objectively “good” lead looks like is the key to maximizing the value of every dollar your insurance-industry clients spend on Google Ads.
+The “Audiences” tab in the Google Ads UI is often used as a tool for adjusting bids based on gender and age.
 But did you know it’s also an excellent way to glean new ideas for your creative?

 The trick here is to ensure that you change the dropdown from clicks to conversions (note that clicks can be a useful measuring stick, especially in ad copy testing).